sikoba/ECDSA.cr/README.md

 #### Signing using SHA256 (default)

-The default signature start by hashing the message using SHA3, then signs using a random integer:
+The default signature starts by hashing the message using SHA256, then signs using a random integer:

 ```
 signature = g.sign(sec, message)